-3.2.1 Alternative A: No Action/Natural Recovery
+321 Alternative A: No Action/Natural Recovery

 OPA requires the Trustees to evaluate an alternative in which no actions are taken by a State or Federal agency to restore the lost use or natural resources in the Potomac River area affected by the Pepco Potomac Spill.
 Under natural recovery, the Trustees would take no direct action to compensate for interim losses, pending recovery, associated with the injured natural resources and lost use at GWMP.
-The Trustees would allow natural processes to occur, which could result in the interim losses of natural resources not being restored.
+The Trustees would allow natural processes to occur, which could result in interim losses of natural resources not being restored.
 If the Trustees selected this alternative, the public would not be compensated for the losses in natural resources and services caused by the Pepco Potomac Spill.
 A No Action alternative is not appropriate for the Pepco Potomac Spill and the Trustees reject this alternative.
 The OPA establishes Trustee authority to seek compensation for interim losses, and technically feasible restoration approaches are available to compensate for these losses associated with the Pepco Potomac Spill.

-3.2.2 Alternative B: Water Quality Improvement: Trash Cage Project at Outfall #999
+322 Alternative B: Water Quality Improvement: Trash Cage Project at Outfall #999

-Alternative B involves the operation and maintenance of a trash interceptor ("trash cage") and collection system located within the stormwater collection system at the intersection of Gallatin Street and 14th Street, NE, in Washington, DC (Figure 3-1), within Rock Creek Park (a unit of NPS not within GWMP) on the Anacostia River, a tributary to the Potomac River.
-The understreet box culvert located here is the termination spill-point for a network of city storm pipes and drains along street curbs and elsewhere that extend over approximately 660 acres of urbanization.
+Alternative B involves the operation and maintenance of a trash interceptor ("trash cage") and collection system located within the stormwater collection system, in Washington, DC (Figure 3-1), within Rock Creek Park (a unit of NPS not within GWMP) on the Anacostia River, a tributary to the Potomac River.
+The under- street box culvert located here is the termination spill-point for a network of city storm pipes and drains along street curbs and elsewhere that extend over approximately 660 acres of urbanization.
 Consequently, a large volume of water-borne litter, trash, and street debris flows through this outfall.
 The operation of the trash cage will make a material impact toward improving the quality of downstream waterways, including the Potomac River.